Pradeepkumaru-cyber/portfolio/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning: Red Teaming, Cloud Security
+- 🌱 I’m currently learning: Red Teaming
-- 💬 Ask me about: SOC operations, Threat Analysis
+- 💬 Ask me about: Cyber Security Specalist
-- 📫 Reach me at: pradeep4431k@gmail.com
+- 📫 Reach me at: pradeepkumaru.cyber@gmail.com
-- ⚡ Fun fact: I built a fire detection system with AI + real-time SMS alerting!
+- ⚡ Fun fact: I built a StealthESP Injector!
 -->